vedantbothikar/master30112001/README.md

 ## What I want to do next :thinking:
 - Get involved more into Development
-- Explore more aboout AI and ML
+- Explore more about AI and ML

 <br/>